nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![applicantProfilePanel intro](images/ugimages/Intro4.png)

-These four panels form the core of our application to be sure to familiarize yourself with them!
+These four panels form the core of Eva to be sure to familiarize yourself with them!
 Once ready, move on to the [Commands](#32-system-commands)!

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**
-Eva launches into the `Staff List Panel` by default.
+Eva launches into the [`Staff List Panel`](#311-staff-list--staff-list-panel) by default.
-However, Eva remembers which list you last looked at and will open at `Applicant List Panel` if you exited the app from there!
+However, Eva remembers which list you last looked at and will open at [`Applicant List Panel`](#313-applicant-list--applicant-list-panel) if you exited the app from there!

 </div>